 3. Breastfeed “on cue” for adequate milk supply.
 Back in the 1950’s, doctors would encourage formula and a strict infant feeding and sleeping schedule.
 However, science has taught us that breast milk production is a supply/demand process.
 Emptying the breast frequently tells your body to make more milk.
 Allowing your breasts to stay full slows down the production of milk.
 Breast milk digests in 90 minutes, and your infant is growing rapidly.
 It is completely normal for babies to nurse frequently.
 Also, each mother's breasts have a unique storage capacity.
 Some mothers can only store 2 ounces of milk, and some can store 6.
 The mother with a smaller storage capacity will need to nurse more frequently to ensure good weight gain in her baby.
 The only way the infant can get more milk is by emptying her mother's breasts more frequently.
 If a mother’s milk supply seems low, one of the first suggestions is to nurse more frequently.
 Feeding on cue is essential even in older babies.
 Following her nursing cues will ensure you make enough milk through your child's growth spurts.
 Most lactation consultants recommend at least 8 nursing sessions in a 24-hour period for any baby that is exclusively breastfed.
 Beware of individuals or books advocating 3-4 hour schedules or encouraging any breastfed baby to sleep 12 hours straight without nursing.
 This advice has been linked to “failure to thrive” in many babies.
 Frequent breastfeeding is normal, and it is NOT a sign that your baby is not getting enough milk.
 Focus instead on his urine output and weight gain for signs that she is taking in enough milk.

 4. Avoid having your baby circumcised, and instead leave his body as it was designed to be.
 Several studies have shown, and many lactation experts agree that circumcision CAN negatively impact an infant’s ability to breastfeed.
 The story often goes like this: Baby is born healthy and is nursing well.
 He is taken away for a circumcision and comes back so exhausted from fighting through the pain that he doesn't breastfeed for hours and also has difficulty latching.
 Circumcision often leaves a baby boy traumatized and withdrawn from his external environment due to the pain and suffering.
 It is common for baby boys to refuse to breastfeed for several hours following their circumcision, and this interruption can negatively affect the mother’s milk supply.
 Circumcised babies have been found to have a different latch than intact baby boys, so if latching was difficult before the procedure, it will likely be even worse afterward.
 Circumcisions are commonly done without anesthesia, and the severe pain causes choking and difficulty breathing.
 Mothers are instructed to not feed their son for an hour before a circumcision is performed to minimize the choking problem, but this may cause her not to get crucial nipple stimulation during the baby's first hours and days.
 Even if anesthetic is used for the procedure, it does not eliminate all pain, and it wears off within an hour.
 Every time the child urinates or has a diaper change, he feels excruciating pain which further disrupts breastfeeding.
-Even the founder of La Leche League warned of the well-known effect circumcision can have on breastfeeding.
+Even one of the founders of La Leche League discussed the potential harms of circumcision back in 1980.
 Babies feel pain just like adults do.
 Studies have found that babies have an even lower threshold for pain than adults, and that the pain of circumcision impacts a baby negatively for months.
 Breastfeeding is recommended by every health authority, but routine circumcision is an unnecessary procedure that is not recommended by any medical organization.
 The USA has one of the lowest rates of breastfeeding in the world, and also the highest rate of infant circumcision.
 That is no coincidence!
 In fact, 80% of the world’s men are intact, and the USA is virtually the only country that routinely circumcises newborn boys.
 All mammals have a foreskin, and all mammals make milk for their young.
 Leaving a baby intact and whole is natural, healthy, and normal.
 Foreskin is not a mistake or a defect that needs surgical correction.
 It has many functions, and God/nature intended for it to be there!
 If you leave your son perfect and whole, you won’t regret it, and he will thank you later.

 5. Do not be alarmed if you have engorged, full breasts at the beginning of breastfeeding.
 Your milk will greatly increase in volume between days 2-5.
 Before that, your baby will be swallowing drops of colostrum - a rich liquid high in antibodies which supplies everything she needs until the milk arrives.
 When your milk comes in, it is normal for your breasts to get much larger, feel firm, and start leaking.
 Use breast pads under your nursing bra to absorb the leaking milk.
 Nurse on her cues, "on demand," having your baby finish one side completely before you offer the other side.
 Do not pump extra milk during the first 2 weeks if you are very engorged, unless you are very tight and sore, then just pump to comfort.
 If you get a hard sore spot in your breast, you may have a clogged duct.
 Massage it and apply heat while pumping or nursing.
 Please note: if you get a painful breast, with redness and/or fever, contact your doctor immediately as this can be a sign of mastitis.